albanie/mcnNMS/README.md

 ### Installation

-The easiest way to use this module is to install it with the vl_contrib package manager. vl_contrib is not yet part of the main MatConvNet distribution, but it can be easily obtained by using the contrib branch of the github repo.
-To switch to this branch (after cloning), you can simply run
+The easiest way to use this module is to install it with the vl_contrib package manager.

-`git checkout -b contrib origin/contrib`

-from the root directory.
-You will then need to recompile MatConvNet as usual with vl_compilenn.
-Once this is done, `mcnNMS` can then be installed with the following three commands from the root directory of your MatConvNet installation:
+`mcnNMS` can be installed with the following commands from the root directory of your MatConvNet installation:

 ```
 vl_contrib('install', 'mcnNMS') ;